Make your Reflections work for you while you're writing them, as well as when you refer back to them in the future!

 Use your own vivid, descriptive language.

-Think about how you might describe this experience on an interview.
+Think about how you might describe this experience in an interview or on your resume.

 Proofread!

-Reflections are expected to be your own thoughts on your experiences.
-Using AI tools in writing reflections is not only dishonest, but not helpful to you as you prepare to discuss your experiences in the future on interviews and in other capacities.
+Reflections are expected to be your own thoughts about your experiences.
+Using AI tools when writing Reflections is prohibited, as it is not only dishonest, but not helpful to you as you prepare to discuss your experiences in the future on your resume, in interviews, and in other capacities.